How To Apply

 1) Contact us to learn more or schedule a campus visit.

 2) Ask three references to write letters supporting your application.
 Letters should speak to your academic record and potential.
+At least two of the letters should come from academic backgrounds--faculty members, teachers, or instructors with whom you have worked in a scholastic context.
 You will submit references’ email addresses but not their letters with your application.

-3) Gather unofficial transcripts from all post-secondary educational intuitions that you have attended.
+3) Gather unofficial transcripts from all post-secondary educational institutions that you have attended.

 4) Choose a writing sample showcasing your best work, such as a report, essay, or class paper.
 The writing sample should demonstrate your ability to use evidence to support your ideas.
 Non-academic essays written for your career or avocation, such as a white paper or blog post, are perfectly acceptable if they demonstrate your critical thinking and research skills.